yugabyte/yugabyte-db/docs/content/preview/architecture/query-layer/planner-optimizer.md

 ## Cost estimation

 For each potential execution plan, the optimizer calculates costs in terms of I/O, CPU usage, and memory consumption.
 These costs help the optimizer compare which plan would likely be the most efficient to execute given the current database state and query context.
-Some of the factors included in the cost estimation are:

 {{<tip>}}
 These estimates can be seen when using the DEBUG option in the [EXPLAIN](../../../api/ysql/the-sql-language/statements/perf_explain) command as EXPLAIN (ANALYZE, DEBUG).
 {{</tip>}}

+Some of the factors included in the cost estimation are discussed below.

 ### Cost of data fetch